zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 | Read, Write | End-users are allowed to view and edit the value of this member. |

 {{% alert color="info" %}}
 You cannot set *Write* access to attributes which are calculated.
-This includes attributes of type *Autonumber* and attributes where the attribute value is set to **Calculated**.
+This includes both attributes where the attribute value is set to **Calculated** and attributes of type *Autonumber*.
 {{% /alert %}}

 **Default rights for new members** specifies the rights which are applied to new attributes or associations of this entity.